 Think your manager has issues?
 These tales of truly bad supervisors may make yours look like a saint.

 Whether fox hunting in period attire with a pack of hounds or donning camouflage to shoot duck, lots of people around Washington rise with the sun for the challenge of the hunt, to enjoy the beauty of nature, and to pass along centuries-old traditions.

-Four Washingtonians, including Darryl Hill, Gonzaga’s first African-American football player, reminisce about high school in the ’50s and ’60s.
+Four Washingtonians reminisce about private high school in the ’50s and ’60s.